SpaceVim/SpaceVim/docs/community.md

 spacevim@googlegroups.com
 ```

+Please note that to post on these lists, you must be a member,
-To subscribe, send an empty message to:
+To join this group send an empty message to:

 ```
 spacevim+subscribe@googlegroups.com